|Back to Main Print This Page Email to a Friend|

 Other tests may include:

-Rarely, the disease will change into acute leukemia or myelofibrosis.
+In rare cases, the disease can change into acute leukemia or myelofibrosis.

 When to Contact a Medical Professional